 Sage Ashtavakra – Guru of King Janaka

-Once King Janaka met a 12-year old boy named Ashtavakra who had a crippled body.
+Once King Janaka met a 12-year-old boy named Ashtavakra who had a crippled body.
 Ashtavakra’s father was a great Pandit “Hindu Priest” in King Janaka’s kingdom.
 He was cursed by his father to have defects in his body.
-Ashtavakra means having eight bends in the body, “Ashta” as eight, and “vakra” means to bend.
+Ashtavakra means having eight bends in the body, “Ashta” is eight, and “vakra” means to bend.

 Ashtavakra is considered one of the greatest Guru on the planet who caused a huge spiritual movement.
-He got all the knowledge about the Vedas and Sastras when he was inside the womb of his mother.
+He got all the knowledge about the Vedas and Sastras when he was inside his mother’s womb.

 Janaka had a big wish of being an enlightened soul.
 He could do anything to achieve enlightened knowledge.
 Once there was a pronounced debate in the kingdom where all the great priests talked about the soul and enlightenment.

-Hearing everybody’s debate, Ashtavakra was not satisfied with the explanation, so he stood up said to King Janaka that all the things said by other great priests are nonsense and nobody knows the truth about the soul.
+Hearing everybody’s debate, Ashtavakra was not satisfied with the explanation, so he stood up and told King Janaka that all the things said by other great priests are nonsense and nobody knows the truth about the soul.
 Further, he said that nobody, not even his father, knew the truth but thought they acted as if they knew everything.
-Ashtavakra added that if he really wants to know the true meaning of the soul and get enlightened, King Janaka must do everything he asks for.
+Ashtavakra added that if he wants to know the true meaning of the soul and get enlightened, King Janaka must do everything he asks.
 The King agreed to the soft tone of Ashtavakra.